 Products & Services

-Executives engage in strategic discussions on issues and challenges currently facing chief diversity officers.
+Executives from European firms engage in strategic discussions on issues and challenges currently facing chief diversity officers.
 Members value the expert speakers, benchmarking opportunities, and ability to shape best and next practices in diversity.

 The Global Business Services Council is one of the first communities focused on serving the specific needs of the senior-most leaders in Europe working across business functions on a global basis.

 This report profiles labor markets in China, India, Indonesia, and the Philippines and provides guidelines for using workforce analytics to address talent concerns in the region.(Research Report, July 2016)

 Credit growth slowed for the second month in a row, and housing market hyperbole has begun to fade.
 The Q1 growth spikes in these two areas don’t have sustainable momentum.(China Center Publications, July 2016)

 There are several ways to assess China’s exposure to the events in Europe, including examining China’s engagement with the UK and the EU in terms of international trade, FDI flows, and the RMB.
 Equally important, however, is to consider what Brexit means for China’s engagement with Europe on a geo-economic and geopolitical scale.(China Center Publications, July 2016)

 Latest Tax Legislation Trends and Their Impact on Corporate Financing Strategy

 26 July, 2016 03:00 PM CET [15:00] (Brussels), 09:00 AM ET [09:00] (New York), 01:00 PM UTC [13:00]